openfl/OpenFLDevelopersGuide/working-with-sound/working-with-streaming-sound-files.md

 Your application can override the global SoundMixer.bufferTime value for an individual sound by explicitly specifying a new bufferTime value when loading the sound.
 To override the default buffer time, first create a new instance of the SoundLoaderContext class, set its bufferTime property, and then pass it as a parameter to the Sound.load() method, as shown below:

-import flash.media.Sound;
+import openfl.media.Sound;

-import flash.media.SoundLoaderContext; import flash.net.URLRequest;
+import openfl.media.SoundLoaderContext; import openfl.net.URLRequest;

 var s:Sound = new Sound();